FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/3_2_1_task.md

 |                            |    |
 |:--------------------------:|:----|
 | **Goal**                   | Utilize dynamic routing with Transit Gateway and FortiGates.
-| **Task**                   | Create attachment associations & propagations, update/create FortiGate routes and firewall policy to allow secured traffic.
+| **Task**                   | Create attachment associations and propagations, update or create FortiGate routes and firewall policies to allow secured traffic to pass.
 | **Validation** | Confirm outbound and east/west connectivity from EC2 Instance-A via Ping, HTTP, HTTPS.

 ## Introduction